philippkrumm/BioMedStatX---Code/docs/HowTo_clean.md

 When overall tests are significant, the software automatically performs appropriate post-hoc comparisons:

-* Tukey’s HSD
+* Tukey's HSD
-* Dunn’s or Bonferroni‑corrected comparisons
+* Dunn's or Bonferroni‑corrected comparisons
-* Dunnett’s test (control vs others)
+* Dunnett's test (control vs others)

-Results appear in separate sheets and on plots. fileciteturn3file0
+Results appear in separate sheets and on plots.

 ---